Employment Contract Template: Everything You Need to Know

 Make sure that all aspects of the contract are discussed in detail and written down prior to the signing of the contract.
 This ensures that all aspects of the employment from salary to benefits and anything else is clear prior to work being started.

 Types of Employment

-- Permanent full-time employees meet the requirements for full-time hours and who have no set ending date to their employment.
+- Permanent full-time employees - meet the requirements for full-time hours and have no set ending date to their employment.

-- Fixed-term employment means that the employment will end on a specific date.
-The contract for the employment ends at that time.
+- Fixed-term employment - means that the employment will end on a specific date.
 The employer is not required to renew the contract and the employee does not have to agree to further employment.